devopsacademyau/academy/classes/05class/make/README.md

 Because there is a single target, if the target is not specified, the single target is execued anyway.

-Additionally, in the Makefile, when executing a command you can use the `@` symbol preceding the command to not output the command in the console.
+Additionally, in the Makefile when executing a command you can use the `@` symbol preceding the command to not output the command execution in the console.
 Without the `@`, the output would be the following:
 ```shell
 $ make say_helloworld
 echo "Hello World"